Perineal Massage Overview

 How does perineal massage help during childbirth?

 Perineal massage loosens the perineal muscles to open the vagina for childbirth.
 The massage potentially makes childbirth easier and quicker than normal.
+Doing perineal massage does not guarantee you will have no tears and need to stitches during your vaginal birth.

 What is antenatal perineal massage?